Broken rail caused fatal Colorado train derailment that collapsed bridge, early findings show | News Channel 3-12

 “They will be pulling maintenance records.
 They’ll be interviewing people involved.
 They’ll be talking to the railroad.
 They’ll be talking to the state,” Sulick said.

-Former NTSB investigator Russell Quimby said an automatic warning system likely was in place in Colorado because the accident happened along one of BNSF’s main routes between Denver and Texas, where the railroad is headquartered and which has numerous coal-burning power plants.
+Former NTSB investigator Russell Quimby said an automatic warning system likely was in place in Colorado because the accident happened along one of the railway’s main routes between Denver and Texas, where BNSF is headquartered and which has numerous coal-burning power plants.

 “The most stress you’re going to have on that rail is when something’s sitting on it.
 A fully loaded rail car, it’s putting over 15 tons of pressure on the track per wheel,” he said.